The Navel, a Body Piercing to Wear for a Long Time

-The navel piercing is located at the upper rim of the navel; this is the most common location, sometimes called "top navel."
+The navel piercing is located at the upper rim of the navel; this is the most common placement, sometimes called "top navel."
 It's a surface piercing: the bar passes through a layer of skin rather than cartilage, which explains why the choice of jewelry directly influences the quality of healing.

 - Shield models for a more imposing and graphic look but unparalleled comfort, to be worn once the piercing is well stabilized.